 To align the performance measures for the long-term incentive programs with the strategic sustainability priorities, Elekta has included Environmental, Social and Governance (ESG) targets in the performance share plan 2023/26.
-The added targets, Access to Healthcare, i.e number of installed linacs in underserved markets, as well as $\rm CO_2$ equivalents reductions from operations over a three-year period, has a weighting of 7.5% each.
-The minimum performance requirement is that Elekta installs 502 linacs in underserved markets and reduces its' $\rm CO_2$ emissions from operations by 0.1 per cent during the three-year performance period.
-The maximum performance level requires Elekta to install 652 linacs in underserved markets and reduces its' $\rm CO_2$ emissions from operations by 13.86 per cent during the three-year performance period.
+The added targets, Access to Healthcare, i.e number of installed linacs in underserved markets, as well as CO2 equivalents reductions from operations over a three-year period, has a weighting of 7.5% each.
+The minimum underserved markets and reduces its' CO2 emissions from operations by 0.1 per cent during the three-year performance period.
+The maximum performance level requires Elekta to install 652 from operations by 13.86 per cent during the three-year perfor-